Pagnarith-Pit/PhD-Thesis-/Chapter2/README.md

 * **Moderate prevalence** → suggests context-dependent usage.
 * **Low prevalence** → may mean the behaviour is rare, discipline-specific, or emerges only under special circumstances.

-If a theme from Phase 1 shows up rarely in Phase 2, discuss this as:
+If a theme from Phase 1 shows up rarely in Phase 2, we plan to discuss this as:

 > “A behaviour observed in qualitative data but not widely generalisable at scale.”